Is it safe to visit North Korea?

 What about the recent tensions?

 At Uri Tours, your safety is our number one priority, we stay in close contact with foreign embassies, local tourism partners and foreign diplomats who are resident in Pyongyang who advise us that the situation is as per normal.
-What is reported in foreign media often does not necessarily reflect the realities on the ground and we continuously monitor the situation both personally and objectively to make the most informed decision for our customers.
+What is reported in foreign media often does not necessarily reflect the realities on the ground and we continuously monitor the situation both personally and objectively to make the most informed decision for our travelers.
 Tensions are generally cyclical and heighten during March and April due to important North Korean national holidays and scheduled military drills in South Korea.
-Our staff regularly travel to North Korea and many of us are American citizens, including our CEO.
+Our staff regularly travel to North Korea and many of us are American citizens.

 In our experience, your nationality or occupation is not a cause for concern even in times of rocky international politics.
 However, adherence to the local laws and rules of the tour are musts at any given time.